 This trend continued throughout the spring and on April 7th we cracked the NAIA nation’s top 25 for the first time at number 22!
 Previously we were division III and were ranked for over 4 years straight but the NAIA is an entirely different animal – much tougher competition.

-To make an already long story shorter, we eventually made the national championships in Olathe, Kansas.
+To make an already long story shorter, we eventually made the National Championship in Olathe, Kansas.
 Only 27 teams from the NAIA qualify each year.

 I really didn’t believe we could make such a huge jump in such a short time.
 I projected it would take 2 years to get this team ready to compete regularly on the national level.
 Happily, I was very wrong.

-GolfPsych I feel really gave our team a competitive edge.
+GolfPsych really gave our team a competitive edge.
 We really had strong principles to cling to.
 Especially when things weren’t going well.
-That was the difference that got us to the national championships.
+That was the difference that got us to the National Championships.

-With a still very young team, we could be set-up to have huge things happen in the next few year.
+With a still very young team, we could be set up to have huge things happen in the next few years.